bynect/intel-8080-kit/README.md

 An Intel 8080 assembler and disassembler library crate written in Rust.
 This crate provides an assembler executable and a disassembler executable.

+The assembler currently supports only a subset of the Intel 8080 assembly language.

 ## Assembler example

 ```sh